neop26/ubupublic/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Changelog
+## Status

-### v2.2.0 - 2025-09-11

-- Major refactor: new modular directory structure
-- setup.sh now detects Ubuntu/Arch and loads relevant modules
-- All install scripts moved to OS-specific folders
-- Shared utilities moved to core/
+- Core utilities consolidated under `core/Global_functions.sh`
-- Legacy/unused scripts archived
-- Improved menu, orchestration, and error handling
-- Updated documentation and changelog

-### v2.1.0 - 2025-09-11
+- Ubuntu modules live under `modules/ubuntu/`
+- Legacy `install-scripts/` retained for reference and will be archived

-- Replaced Neofetch with Fastfetch for better performance
+- Neofetch is deprecated; Fastfetch is the default and supported
-- Added custom Fastfetch configuration support
 - Updated default timezone to Pacific/Auckland
 - Enhanced system information display capabilities